 MacTakeAwayData Rank – 9 stars out of 10

-When you’re looking for a classy looking, lightening fast SSD drive for your Mac.
+When you’re looking for a classy, lightning fast SSD drive that’s perfect for your Mac.

-You might find the Samsung T5 is for you.
+You might find the Samsung T5 is worth checking out!

-And make you very happy about paying for this SSD portable on your Mac.
+And make yourself very happy about buying this SSD portable for your Mac.

 Great for when you’re doing disk heavy tasks like video editing.
 Or for you if you’re editing large photos in Photoshop.